alexksikes/sGeo/INSTALL.md

 * [Geonames](http://download.geonames.org/export/dump/)
 * [Zip Codes](http://www.zip-codes.com), purchase a license (~$40)
-* [GeoIP](http://www.maxmind.com/app/geolitecity), get the light version or purchase pro
+* [MaxMind GeoIP](http://www.maxmind.com/app/geolitecity), get the light version or purchase pro

 NOTE: GeoIP is optional.
 NOTE: You may want to download Geonames to ./data/geonames and zip-codes to ./data/zipcodesdotcom.